christoskechagias/xaar/README.md

 ## Getting Started

-To run the XAAR Ecommerce Site on your local machine, follow these steps:
+To run the Xaar on your local machine, follow these steps:

 1. Clone this repository to your local machine using the following command:
 $ git clone https://github.com/kechayias/xaar.git